-New Communications Specialists enter a 10-week 9-1-1 Academy.
+New Police Dispatcher Professionals enter a 10-week Academy.
 You will learn how to handle and process emergency and non-emergency calls from the public.

 You will be taught how to:

-Work the CAD (Computer Aided Dispatch) & Vesta phone systems.
+- Work the CAD (Computer Aided Dispatch), VESTA phone systems, and Motorola radios

-After completing the 9-1-1 Academy you will spend the next 17 weeks training one on one with a Communications Training Officer (CTO) to become proficient at taking emergency and non-emergency calls.
+After completing the Academy, you will spend the next 20 weeks training one on one with a Communications Training Officer (CTO) to become proficient at taking emergency and non-emergency calls.
 Once you are deemed competent in all areas of call taking, you will be released to work independently answering calls.

 You will be taught how to:

-Update calls (events) to accurately reflect what is occurring.
+- Update events to accurately reflect what is occurring.

-Employees with a minimum of two (2) years in calssification are eligible to train new employees, this comes with a bonus of an 8% pay increase while you are training.
+- Employees with a minimum of two (2) years in classification are eligible to train new employees, this comes with a bonus of an 8% pay increase while you are training.

-Employees witha minimum of four (4) years as a CSII are eligible to compete for the position of Communications Supervisor.
+- Employees with a minimum of four (4) years as a PDP are eligible to compete for the position of Communications Supervisor.
 This position supervises a squad of approximately 7-15 employees, handles the daily operations of the dispatch floor and is responsible for ensuring the Command Staff is notified of any emergency situations.

-As a Communications Supervisor you are eligible for the appointed position of Shift Manager.
+- As a Communication's Supervisor you are eligible for the appointed position of Manager.
 This position supervises the Communications Supervisors and reports directly to the Bureau Commander.

-Your choice to join the LAS VEGAS METROPOLITAN POLICE DEPARTMENT is an exciting one, becoming a Communications Specialist II maintains that excitement throughout your career.
+Your choice to join the LAS VEGAS METROPOLITAN POLICE DEPARTMENT is an exciting one, becoming a Police Dispatcher Professional maintains that excitement throughout your career.

-Please call 702-828-3880 to schedule a sit along with a Communications Specialist and see what we do first hand.
+Please call 702-828-3880 to schedule a sit along in Communications and see what we do first-hand.
 It's an experience you won't forget.

 To have all of your questions answered by a member of our Recruitment Team, please e-mail us at DispatchRecruitingTeam@lvmpd.com.